The authority in numbers

 come in every year.

-The Crime Victim Compensation and Support Authority’s information and training activities are largely based on local, regional, and national cooperation.
+The Swedish Crime Victim Authority’s information and training activities are largely based on local, regional, and national cooperation.
 Through

 lectures, training courses, and study visits, the authority reaches approximately 6-7 000 people directly, primarily those active in professions which have a responsibility for crime victims, or volunteers.
 It is difficult to estimate how many people receive information via the authority’s website and information material.